Orvis Clothing and Accessories for Women

 Our most popular fabric for women’s travel clothes, Passport Go2 was developed by Orvis to meet the needs of our active customers.
 Made of an innovative technical blend of rayon, polyester, and spandex, the subtly puckered fabric will not wrinkle, packs to almost nothing, and is exceptionally easy to care for—it washes and dries quickly so you can rinse it out, hang it overnight, and wear it fresh again the next day.

 This remarkably lightweight and breathable material allows air to circulate naturally for a level of coolness and comfort not found in many synthetic blends.
 The simplicity of the designs offers versatility to any travel or casual wardrobe.
 These pieces work hard and stay crisp and fresh looking from breakfast on the balcony, to an afternoon stroll along the beach, to dinner in town.
 Just add accessories and change your shoes, and you’re ready to go.
 We offer a variety of travel clothing styles and colors to suit every taste and occasion.

 Here are some comments from our loyal customers:

 “This suit is a must have!
 I just love it!
 Every time I wear it I get complimented.”

-“I own several pieces made out of the Scrunch Cloth.
+“I own several pieces made out of the Passport Go2.
 They are absolutely great for travel.
 The fabric is lightweight and comfortable to wear.
 This particular set is versatile in that you can dress it up or down.
 I've worn it as a beach coverup as well as out to a nice dinner.
 The material launders well and dries fast.”